starshev/Python-T-Test-for-NYC-Taxi-Fares-Research/README.md

-# Hypothesis Testing with Python · Taxi Fares
+ # T-Test with Python · NYC Taxi Fares

-This project combines exploratory data analysis using the Pandas library with preparation and execution of a two-sample hypothesis t-test.
+**Context**

-It represents a workplace scenario featuring a fictional data consulting firm tasked with analyzing the relationship between fare amounts and payment types within the NYC Taxi service.
+A data consulting firm is tasked with analyzing the relationship between fare amounts and payment types within the NYC Taxi Service.

-The project was conducted using Jupyter Notebooks and presented in PDF format.
+**Skills**

+Data wrangling
+Exploratory data analysis using the Pandas library
+Preparing and conducting hypothesis 2-sample t-test using the SciPy library
+Evaluating test results
+Formulating data-driven recommendations